-A2 in Year 14 graded on an A\-E scale.
+A2 in Year 14 graded on an A-E scale.
 (60%)

 Note: OCR and Eduqas qualifications are linear which means that all assessments for the two-year course are taken at the end of the course.
 'AS' units do not contribute to the final qualification.
 BTEC Certificate courses are equivalent to an 'AS' level.
-BTEC Subsidiary Diploma courses are equivalent to an 'A' Level.
+BTEC Extended Certificate courses are equivalent to an 'A' Level.
+The BTEC National Diploma Construction course is equivalent to two 'A' Levels.
+In Agriculture and Construction Single Award it is not possible to attain an AS grade at the end of Year 13.